zerosign/dijkstra-pkp/Readme.md

 Every binary output comes out into bin/ folder and the data comes out to be data/ folder.

-For this version, you can only use "sampler" application to generate the samples.

 Use of the "sampler" app :

 	./sampler [output_file] [vertices_N] [start_weight] [weight]